quananhle/Data-Structure-and-Algorithms/Java/Roman-to-Integer/README.md

 ##### Complexity Analysis

-Let nnn be the length of the input string (the total number of symbols in it).
+Let n be the length of the input string (the total number of symbols in it).

 * Time complexity : **O(1)**.